Njunu-sk/Review/Validation/index.md

 ### Introducing VeeValidate

 [VeeValidate][https://vee-validate.logaretm.com/v4/] is an effective validation library it is tested to work with most browsers.
-Before we get into working with the library let's discover it.
+Before we get into working with the library let's explore it.
 The above library provides us with two ways of form validation, components and composition API.
 We are going to adopt the components approach in the above tutorial.

 We are provided with the above components: